bigfix/developer.bigfix.com/site/reference/types/string.md

 # sub &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;sub&lt; (subscript) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;sub&gt; (subscript) tag modified by the first given string.

 # sub of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;sub&lt; (subscript) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;sub&gt; (subscript) tag.

 # substring &lt;( integer, integer )&gt; of &lt;string&gt; : substring